sciZer0/7/v/README.md

 On the other hand, the main task of developers is to build these systems as speedy and efficient as possible.

 This paper proposes a new, truly-decentralized and truly-democratic blockchain which is speedy and sustainable, simultaneously being unachievably efficient and able of unbelievably great things, impossible for regular blockchains.

+And one more moment…

+The main principle of efficiency is that you must never do more than enough – and  exactly this way each blockchain must work.

+ > <b>Never do more than enough.

+ <p>&nbsp</p>

 <h1 align="center">Five Problems of Current Blockchains</h1>

 <h3 align="center">Problem 1</h3>